rvenugo7/SER515-project-team5/frontend/README.md

 npm run dev
 ```

-The dev server runs on http://localhost:3000 and proxies `/api` to the backend at http://localhost:8080 (configured in `vite.config.js`).
+The server runs on http://localhost:3000.

-Next steps
-- Replace placeholder components with your UI and wire up API calls with `axios`.
-- Consider adding React Router, state management, and auth flows as needed.